spar65/AgentMinder/README.md

 This tool allows you to:

-- Scan specific files for sensitive data
+- Scan specific files for sensitive tokens
 - Scan entire directories recursively
+- Encrypt any found sensitive data
 - Decrypt files when needed locally

-### Pre-commit Protection
+#### 4. Pre-commit Protection

-The project includes a pre-commit hook that automatically:
+The project includes a pre-commit hook that activates automatically when committing code:

 - Scans all staged files for sensitive data
 - Encrypts any found sensitive data
 - Re-stages files with encrypted values

+This ensures you never accidentally commit unencrypted sensitive information to GitHub.

-### Backing Up Sensitive Files
+#### 5. Backing Up Sensitive Files

 To securely back up and restore sensitive files: